 Protect Your Home From Severe Winds

-Batten down the hatches – Storm Brendan is on the way with severe winds expected for the full country.
+Batten down the hatches – Storm Barra is on the way with severe winds expected for the full country.

-Met Éireann has issued a Status Orange wind warning for all 26 counties.
-High winds are expected which may gust to between 100 and 120km/h.
-Orange wind alerts are not issued very often and the warning should be treated seriously as the conditions may pose a threat to life and property.
+Met Éireann has issued a Status Red wind warning for Cork, Kerry and Clare while the rest of the country is under orange and yellow wind warnings.
+Severe and damaging winds are expected with gusts in excess of 130km/h.
+Red and Orange wind alerts are not issued very often and the warning should be treated seriously as the conditions may pose a threat to life and property.

-Chill Insurance urges all households to exercise caution and to start preparing for the severe wind conditions.
-There are a number of steps that you should take now to prepare yourself and your property in advance of Storm Brendan.
+Chill urges all households to exercise caution and to start preparing for the severe wind conditions.
+There are a number of steps that you should take now to prepare yourself and your property in advance of Storm Barra.

 Steps To Take Now

-Storm Brendan may cause significant damage – follow these simple steps to protect your property.
+Storm Barra may cause significant damage – follow these simple steps to protect your property.

 Secure Outdoor Furniture And Appliances